Ryanmugo/Green-Destinations/README.md

 ### Visualizations:

  #### Age Distribution:

    - Bar Chart showing the distribution of employees' ages, grouped into different age ranges.

  #### Years at Company Distribution:

+   - Bar chart displaying the distribution of employees based on their tenure at the company, binned by length of service.

+ #### Income Distribution:

+   - Bar chart illustrating the distribution of employees' monthly incomes, grouped into various income ranges.

+### Correlation Analysis:

+- Several scatter plots examine potential correlations between factors:

+  #### Age vs. Monthly Income:

+    - Scatter plot (circle view) to explore correlation between age and monthly income.

+  #### Age vs. Years at Company:

+    - Scatter plot (circle view) to analyze correlation between and years spent at the company.

+  #### Years at Company vs. Monthly Income:

+    - Scatter plot (circle view) to investigate correlation between years at the company and monthly income.

+## Findings:

+ - Calculated attrition rate highlights the percentage of employees who have left.
+ - Bar charts provide insights into the distribution of age, tenure and income among employees.
+ - Scatter plots visualize potential correlations between age, income and years at the company.

+## Conclusion:

+- This analysis aims to assist Green Destinations' HR Director in understanding attrition patterns.
+By examining age, tenure and income, the company can identify trends contributing to attrition and develop strategies to mitigate it.